Giving notice of a marriage or civil partnership

 What happens next?

 Following your appointment, your notice will be displayed on the public notice boards of the Register Office for 15 days.
-After 15 days:
+After 15 days: From 2 March 2015 this will change to 28 clear days (the Home Office may extend this period to 70 days).

 - The ‘authorities for marriage’ will be issued and must be collected from the Register Office.
 Whoever is officiating at the ceremony (religious minister or a registrar) must have them in advance.
 Your marriage cannot take place without them.
 Or;